Kirkland Divorce Lawyers

 Filing for divorce is never easy.
 Divorce is often legally complex, involving multiple other processes, including property division, alimony, and child support and custody.
 Trying to identify the best path forward in your divorce while dealing with the turmoil of ending a marriage can be incredibly challenging.

-At O'Brian & Associates, our Kirkland divorce attorneys know Washington divorce law like the back of their hand.
+At Alpine Family Law, our Kirkland divorce attorneys know Washington divorce law like the back of their hand.
 We'll shoulder the legal burden of your case, enabling you to take full advantage of the fresh start that comes with a divorce.

 No-Fault & Fault-Based Divorce

 Washington is exclusively a no-fault state, which means when you file for divorce, you'll only cite "irreconcilable differences" between you and your partner as grounds for the divorce.
 Washington differs in this regard from states which accept fault-based divorces.
 In a fault-based divorce, one party alleges that the other committed a specific action (adultery, domestic abuse, etc.) that made the marriage untenable.

 However, you (and your spouse's) behavior may still play a role in your divorce.
 For example, if domestic violence is a factor in your divorce, you should work with your lawyer to obtain a temporary restraining order against the alleged abuser to protect yourself during the divorce.
 Additionally, if you file for a contested divorce, the court may take spousal behavior into account when ruling on the divorce.

 When you file for divorce, you have two option:

 - File for an uncontested divorce.
 To file for an uncontested divorce, both parties must agree on how to handle every divorce-related process (property division, alimony, child custody and support, etc.).

 - File for a contested divorce.
 If you and your spouse disagree on one or more elements of your divorce, you must file for a contested divorce.